mel-1804/mel-1804/README.md

  ## Hi there 👋

-- 🔭 Volunteering in TrainIT, learning Typescript, Nextjs, Swagger and Socket.io
+- 🔭 Volunteering in TrainIT, learning Typescript and Nextjs.
 - 🌱 FullStack Developer thanks to 4Geeks Academy.
 - 📫 How to reach me: melissa.ortiz.m88@gmail.com / +569 675 34 201
 - 😄 Pronouns: she/her